Cyvernes/ActiveLearningForConnectomics/TUTORIAL.md

 - Some [sampling strategies](https://cyvernes.github.io/AL_Docs/next_seeds_strategies.html#module-next_seeds_strategies) are available.
 Sampling strategies use the evidence map or the uncertainty map to sample the next points to annotate.
 Please refer to the [documentation](https://cyvernes.github.io/AL_Docs/next_seeds_strategies.html#module-next_seeds_strategies) to have a description of all sampling strategies natively available.

 - Some [filters](https://cyvernes.github.io/AL_Docs/filters.html#module-filters) are available.
 Filters are functions that modify values of an array.
 They are used to solve problems encountered in naive implementations of sampling strategies.
 Usually filters are used in a specific region of interest.
-These region are computed thanks to auxiliary functions.
-Please refer to the [documentation](https://cyvernes.github.io/AL_Docs/filters.html#module-filters) to have a description of all filters and auxiliary functions available.
+These regions are computed thanks to auxiliary functions.
+Please refer to the [documentation](https://cyvernes.github.io/AL_Docs/filters.html#module-filters) to have a description of all filters and auxiliary functions natively available.

 - Some [strategy selectors](https://cyvernes.github.io/AL_Docs/strategy_selectors.html#module-strategy_selectors) are available.
 These function computes which learning or sampling strategy should be used at each moment of the learning procedure.
 Please refer to the [documentation](https://cyvernes.github.io/AL_Docs/strategy_selectors.html) to have a description of all strategy selectors natively available.

 - Some [strategies to sample the first seeds](https://cyvernes.github.io/AL_Docs/first_seeds_selector.html#module-first_seeds_selector) are available.
 They decide which points should be annotated in first.
-Please note that some of these strategies can be used to similate specific setting, they might require to access the ground truth.
+Please note that some of these strategies can be used to simulate specific settings, they might require to access the ground truth.
 In this case, PseudoActiveLearningSAM should be used instead of ActiveLearningSAM.

-- Many tools are available.
-They are used by every module of the pipeline.
-They provide [data tools](https://cyvernes.github.io/AL_Docs/data_tools.html#module-data_tools), [Visualisation tools](https://cyvernes.github.io/AL_Docs/plot_tools.html#module-plot_tools) and [miscellaneous tools](https://cyvernes.github.io/AL_Docs/tools.html#module-tools)
+- Additional tools such as [data tools](https://cyvernes.github.io/AL_Docs/data_tools.html#module-data_tools), [Visualisation tools](https://cyvernes.github.io/AL_Docs/plot_tools.html#module-plot_tools) and [miscellaneous tools](https://cyvernes.github.io/AL_Docs/tools.html#module-tools) are available.

+- Two scripts, [AL_SAM](https://cyvernes.github.io/AL_Docs/AL_SAM.html#module-AL_SAM) and [run_model](https://cyvernes.github.io/AL_Docs/run_model.html#module-run_model) are available to start experiments easily.

+## How to use the pipeline

+### For Single Image

+To quickly launch an experiment on a single image, it is recommended to use AL_SAM.
+It is possible to use AL_SAM to run experiments on a dataset but the results will not be aggregated.
+That's why it's recommended to use run_model to run experiments on a dataset.